Software Maintenance Costs

 • Full control over the maintenance process.

-• Possible lack of talents needed to perform specific maintenance activities.
+• Possible lack of talents for specific maintenance activities.

-• Expenses on in-house staff’s training, licensed maintenance tools, etc.
+• Expenses on staff training, tools licenses, etc.

-• Low team scalability & the need to establish the software maintenance process from scratch.
+• The need to establish the software maintenance process from scratch.

 Fully outsourced software maintenance

-• A fully managed team of software maintenance professionals with required skills.
+• A fully managed team with required skills.

-• Cooperation based on the fitting pricing model.
+• Cooperation based on the most suitable pricing model.

 • Transparent KPIs.